AdobeDocs/experience-manager-65.en/help/forms/using/introduction-customizing-html-workspace.md

         * js:

             * libs - Contains all third-party libraries used in AEM Forms workspace.
-            * licenses - Contains licenses for HTML and JS files as well as code to prefix these licenses to respective source files.
+            * licenses - Contains licenses for HTML and JS files and code to prefix these licenses to respective source files.
             * minifier - Used for combination, minification, and uglification of customizedJavaScript code.
             * resourcejs_optimizer - Used for combination, minification, and uglification ofJavaScript source.
             * resource_generator - Used for generating register.js and modelcontrollerpath.js.